 We offer a service to allow you to make use of our Internet access service but without having a broadband line from us.
-The service uses a standard system called Layer Two Tunnelling Protocol (L2TP) which allows you (using suitable software or equipment) to connect to us via another Internet access service.
+The service uses a standard system called Layer Two Tunneling Protocol (L2TP) which allows you (using suitable software or equipment) to connect to us via another Internet access service.

 Not all ISPs are equal, and A&A customers find our service very useful.
 We have many features that people appreciate including fixed IPv4, a block of IPv6, no censorship or monitoring.
 A good technical support team.
 Good peering and connectivity.
 And simply the right attitude to privacy and human rights.